Smashing Time: Plot

-Brenda (Rita Tushingham) and Yvonne (Lynn Redgrave), two girls from the North of England, arrive at St Pancras railway station in London to seek fame and fortune.
+Brenda and Yvonne, two girls from the North of England, arrive at St Pancras railway station in London to seek fame and fortune.
 However, their image of the city is quickly tarnished when they realise that they cannot pay for their meals in a greasy spoon café as Brenda has been robbed of her savings by a tramp.
-Yvonne visits Carnaby Street in the hope of catching the eye of a trendy photographer, Tom Wabe (Michael York), while Brenda has to stay behind and do the washing up.
-A messy scene ensues as washing-up liquid is mistaken for ketchup and everyone in the café is drenched in variously-coloured liquids.
+Yvonne visits Carnaby Street in the hope of catching the eye of a trendy photographer, Tom Wabe, while Brenda has to stay behind and do the washing up.
+A messy scene ensues as ketchup is mistaken for washing-up liquid and everyone in the café is drenched in variously coloured liquids.

 Yvonne excitedly tells Brenda that Wabe took her photo for a newspaper and paid her for it.
 However, when the paper drops that day, Brenda sees Yvonne has been mocked for being out of fashion, and decides to confront Wabe.
-She finds him at a strange party served by robots (built and introduced by Clive Sword (Bruce Lacey)).
-In trying to curse him out, Tom attempts to charm her.
+She finds him at a strange party served by robots (built and introduced by Clive Sword).
+While she tries to curse him out, Tom attempts to charm her.

 The girls get a referral from their new flatmate for hostess jobs at a night club.
-On their first night there, Yvonne is summoned by affluent Bobby Mome-Rath (Ian Carmichael), who gets her drunk and spirits her to an apartment he keeps for one-night stands.
+On their first night there, Yvonne is summoned by affluent Bobby Mome-Rath, who gets her drunk and spirits her to an apartment he keeps for one-night stands.
 Brenda follows them, sneaks into the apartment, and tries to sabotage the tryst, adding laxative to Bobby's drink and ensuring that his bubble bath gets out of control.
-Meanwhile, Bobby's building super (David Lodge) spies through a hole in the ceiling. he falls through, giving Brenda and Yvonne a chance to escape.
-When they return to their flat, they learn the club has fired them.
+Meanwhile, Bobby's building supervisor spies through a hole in the ceiling.
+He falls through, giving Brenda and Yvonne a chance to escape.
+When they return to their flat, they learn the club has sacked them.

-Brenda is hired by Charlotte Brillig (Anna Quayle), a dilettante heiress, to manage her exclusive design shop called "Too Much," and is left in charge while her boss meets her ostensible main employee for lunch.
+Brenda is hired by Charlotte Brillig, a dilettante heiress, to manage her exclusive design shop called "Too Much," and is left in charge while her boss meets her ostensible main employee for lunch.
 When affluent hangers-on come into the shop, Brenda forces them to buy something.
 Although she sells a lot, Charlotte isn't pleased because nothing is left for rich customers to see.
 At the shop Brenda meets Tom, who asks her out to lunch.
 The restaurant, named Sweeny Todd's, is where Yvonne has found a job, serving pies in Nell Gwynne garb.
 A custard-pie fight starts at the party and spreads to the street.
 Yvonne is blamed for starting the pie fight and fired.
 In turn, when Brenda brings Yvonne to the shop, they learn Charlotte has capriciously shut the business down to go on an impulse trip to Greece, leaving both girls again out of work.